hmlongco/Resolver/README.md

 ## Introduction

 Dependency Injection frameworks support the [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) design pattern.
-Technical definitions aside, dependency injection pretty much boils down to:
+Technical definitions aside, dependency injection is a $5 term that pretty much boils down to:

 | **Giving an object the things it needs to do its job.**